NurAinaNadirah-source/NurAinaNadirah-Internship-Portfolio/04-Photoshop-App/README.md

 # Photoshop App

 ## Description
-This project is an assignment to create a Photoshop app that meets the task requirements.
+This project is an assignment to create a Photoshop app that meets the task requirements, image editing with drawing tools, filters, edge detection, bit plane slicing, and histogram visualization built with PyQt5 and OpenCV.

 ## Technologies Used
 - Python
+- PyQt5
+- OpenCV (cv2)
+- NumPy
+- Matplotlib
+- QGraphicsView Framework
+- QColorDialog
+- QFileDialog
-- Deep Learning
+- QScrollArea
-- CNN
+- Thumbnail Management
-- CNN Structured Denoising Method
-- U-Net Segmentation
+- Ruler Overlay

 ## System Screenshots